BadACTIVE/String-Analogy/README.md

-# String-Analogy
+# String Matching with percentage
-The string analogy algorithm and java codes.
+The string matching algorithm and java codes.

 	Example:
 		You want to check if the word matches a="John" in b="J0hnny".